Roy Harper (character): 1941–1992: Origin, Teen Titans, addiction and fatherhood

-Speedy became a founding member of the Teen Titans along with Robin, Kid Flash, Aqualad, and Wonder Girl, a group they formed so they as sidekicks could come out of their mentors' shadows.
-Roy developed a crush on Wonder Girl Donna Troy, and the two eventually began dating.

-As Roy spent more and more time with the Teen Titans, Oliver left to travel the country with Green Lantern (Hal Jordan) after Oliver had lost his fortune.
-When the Teen Titans had their first break up, Roy found himself alone.
-Trying to find some comfort, he started taking drugs and developed a heroin addiction in the award-winning "Snowbirds Don't Fly" story.
-When Oliver returned and learned of Roy's addiction and behavior, he reacted angrily and banished Roy from his house.
-When Hal found Roy on the street later, Roy vowed to fight and end his drug addiction.
-Hal took him to Black Canary, Oliver's girlfriend, who helped Roy with his drug withdrawal and gave him care.
-Roy reconciled with Oliver, but he officially ended their partnership with him, going fully solo.
+Speedy becomes a founding member of the Teen Titans along with Robin, Kid Flash, Aqualad, and Wonder Girl, a group they formed so they as sidekicks could come out of their mentors' shadows.
+Roy develops a crush on Wonder Girl Donna Troy, and the two begin dating.
+As Roy spends more time with the Teen Titans, Oliver leaves to travel the country with Green Lantern (Hal Jordan) after losing his fortune.
+When the Teen Titans break up, Roy finds himself alone.
+Trying to find some comfort, he starts taking drugs and develops a heroin addiction in the award-winning story "Snowbirds Don't Fly".
+When Oliver returns and learns of Roy's addiction, he banishes Roy from his house.
+When Hal finds Roy on the street later, Roy vows to fight and end his drug addiction.
+Hal takes him to Black Canary, who helps Roy with his drug withdrawal.
+Roy reconciles with Oliver, but leaves him to go solo.

-Roy Harper (Arsenal / Red Arrow) and Jade Nguyen (Cheshire), his long standing romantic partner.
-Art by Fabrizio Fiorentino.

-When the Teen Titans formed again, Roy rejoined the team.
-He created a band, Great Frog, with fellow Titan Mal Duncan.
-Roy also managed the Titans' base of operations under the nightclub Gabriel's Horn, where his band played frequently.